 Domino’s Sides

-- Cheesy bread stuffed with melty goodness—basically cheese lovers’ kryptonite.
+- Melty, cheesy bread filled with cheese, basically cheese lovers' kryptonite.

 Pizza Hut Sides

-- Breadsticks with just the right amount of salt and fluff.
+- Breadsticks that have the perfect balance of salt and fluffiness.

-- Cinnamon sticks and cookies for that warm, sweet finish.
+- Cinnamon sticks & cookies to give you that warm, sweet ending.

 Winner: Pizza Hut edges out the win with a broader menu and more ways to eat beyond the pizza box.